NoellaPromise/ES6-exercises/README.md

 # ES6 exercises

-Dear trainees, this repository contains the exercises for [ES6, also known as ES2015](https://262.ecma-international.org/6.0/).
+Dear trainees, This repository contains the exercises for [ES6, also known as ES2015](https://262.ecma-international.org/6.0/).

 ## Instructions